jazzband/wagtailmenus/README.md

 #### Compatibility

-The current version of wagtailmenus is compatible with Wagtail >= 1.5, and Python 2.7.
+The current version of wagtailmenus is compatible with Wagtail >= 1.5, and Python 2.7, 3.4 and 3.5.

-Support for Python 3.2-3.4 is planned for version 1.3 (if you'd like to help, pull requests are welcome).

 ## What does it do?